-Candidates following pre-2015 specification courses are allowed to re-sit AS and A2 units.
+Candidates following vocational courses are allowed to re-sit external assessments as applicable.

 Re-sit decisions will be made in consultation with the candidates, subject teachers, Head of Sixth form, Head of Centre and the Directors of Learning/Subject Leaders.